spinkx/spinkx-content-marketing/readme.txt

 ** We are always delighted to provide *free training* to all who want to use this plugin.
 Kindly get in touch with us through our Facebook Page - https://www.facebook.com/SpinkxWP/ or Website - www.spinkx.com

-Detailed usage of the plugin, training & Videos are available on your website.
+Detailed usage of the plugin, training & Videos are available on https://www.Spinkx.com

 == Installation ==